 The new health trends storming the diet world promote eating things that come from and live on the earth (paleo) or eating a low-carb high-fat (keto) to lose weight.
 Many have indeed lost weight due to these diets – but it is important to take a deeper look.
 Both diets encourage cutting out highly processed foods, which is a main reason why so many people see immediate success for weight loss.
 However, the long-term internal damages that can result from such diets can lead to poor health outcomes later on, including greater risk for premature death, heart disease, stroke, and cancer.
 For example, a high fat diet (whether animal- or plant-based) overburdens the liver, an organ already working overtime to save the rest of our bodies from bacteria, viruses, and toxins.
 When the liver has too much work to do and not enough resources, it begins shutting down certain functions in order to reserve itself for the most vital tasks.
 With only a partially functioning liver, the body can easily succumb to viruses, heart failure, cancer, and more.
 High fat can also cloud up the blood, making it more difficult for the circulatory system to get blood to the heart and brain.
-There are more than a few flaws in the keto and paleo movements – and if you’re looking to lose weight, research says a vegan diet is the fastest, healthiest way to do so.
+There are more than a few flaws in the keto and paleo movements – and if you’re looking to lose weight, research says a whole food plant-based diet is the fastest, healthiest way to do so.

 DOES PROTEIN ACTUALLY CURB HUNGER?